 How To Fix Thoracic Outlet Syndrome

 Medical practitioners and researchers believe that a range of factors contributes to the onset of this syndrome.
 Anatomical defects can put certain people at risk from birth.
 There’s also evidence that lifestyle factors may play a role.

 One way people can “fix” thoracic outlet syndrome is by improving their posture.
 Those with forward-rolling or drooped shoulders.
 Then they should put additional pressure on the space between the clavicle and the first rib.
 This will increase the likelihood if developing this syndrome.

 Improving posture is possible, but it usually requires the assistance of a chiropractor.
 By straightening up the shoulders, people with the condition can increase the space for nerves and blood vessels to travel.
 Our chiropractors can examine the mobility and function to see if you suffer from thoracic outlet syndrome.
 Our chiropractors can help restore the proper alignment and improve your motion.

 Another way to fix thoracic outlet syndrome is to reduce the overall pressure on the joints.
 People who suffer from obesity experience extra load on the space between the collar bone and the ribs, forcing them together.
 Being obese has a similar effect on the region is wearing a heavy backpack.

 Some occupations put people at a higher risk of developing the condition than others.
-Those who spend all day typing at a keyboard or performing the same action over and over in a factory are at greater risk than those whose jobs do not require repetitive movement.
+Those who spend all day typing at a keyboard or performing the same action over and over in a factory are at greater risk.
 Overcoming thoracic outlet syndrome often requires changing roles or finding new ways to perform one’s work that does not involve doing the same motions.